Are Centipedes Dangerous? What Homeowners Need to Know

 • Condensation around windows

-Where there are insects, centipedes will follow.
-Homes with existing pest problems—even minor ones—attract centipedes looking for easy meals.
+Where there are bugs, centipedes will follow.
+Even small pest problems can bring in centipedes looking for easy meals.

 Entry Points